faisalakandha/review-sharing-platform/README.md

 ### Installation: (Follow the steps yo)
 1. Open terminal.
 Type and copy-paste : `git clone https://github.com/faisalakandha/review-sharing-platform.git`
-2. cd into review-sharing-platform
+2. Open two terminals and cd into review-sharing-platform in both of them.
-3. Open two terminals
+3. Open two terminals.
+In one terminal cd into client folder and also run `npm install`
-5. cd into server folder, type `cp ./.env.example ./.env`<br>
-Then type `npm install` and press enter.<br>
-6. type `npm run backend` and press enter.
-7. In another terminal cd into client folder.
-This is our frontend.
+4. In another terminal Run `npm install` in the root folder.
-8. type `npm install`
-9. type `npm start`
-10. Enjoy.
+5. After that come back to the root folder and run `npm run dev`.
+You should see both front end and backend are running.
+6. Enjoy.<br>
 Viola !
 You got your site up and running.
-Make sure you keep open the two terminals.

 ### Building with Docker:
 <p>Building the docker containers manually:<br> Sometimes you might want to build all of the docker containers manually.
 Because that would give the oppourtunity to troubleshoot the platform better.
 So, let's build the client container first</p>
 1. cd into client folder and type the following:<br>